uvacobi/shell-novice/episodes/01-intro.md

 character itself and we will see later why.

 So let's try our first command, `ls`, which is short for listing.
-This command will list the contents of the current directory:
+This command will list the contents of the current directory, but the output might be different for you based on the contents of your home directory:

 ```bash
 $ ls